floooh/oryol/code/Modules/Gfx/doc/Meshes.md

 ```

 The Oryol Gfx module supports a number of packed vertex formats, these are
-very useful to reduce memory and bandwidth.
+very useful to reduce memory usage and bandwidth.
 For instance it
 often makes sense to pack normal data into a single Byte4N component (4
 bytes because all vertex data must be 4-byte-aligned):